ktbs/ktbs/doc/source/tutorials/install/install-ktbs-dev-version.rst

     $ sudo apt-get install git

-Also look at :doc:`Installing a local kTBS <install-local-ktbs>` for a detailed explanation on how to create your isolated Python virtual environment.
+Also look for a detailed explanation on how to :ref:`create a Python virtual environment <create-python-virtual_env>`.

 Installing kTBS
 +++++++++++++++